rishablearn/DominoCustomWebPageApril26/README.md

         logoWidth: 180,
         logoHeight: 60,

-        welcomeTitle: "Welcome Back",
-        welcomeSubtitle: "Sign in to access your email and applications",
+        this project aims tolcomeTitle: "this project aims tolcome Back", this project aims tolcomeSubtitle: "Sign in to access your email and applications",

         footerText: "© 2026 Your Organization.
-All rights reserved.",
+All rights reserved.", showPothis project aims toredBy: true
-        showPoweredBy: true
     },

     // =========================================================================